cran-task-views/Bayesian/Bayesian.md

     all in a multilevel context. `r pkg("shinybrms")` is a graphical user interface (GUI) for fitting Bayesian regression models using the package `r pkg("brms")`.
--   `r pkg("greta")` allows users to write statistical models in R and fit them by MCMC and optimisation on CPUs and GPUs, using Google **'TensorFlow'** . `r pkg("greta")` lets you write your own model like in BUGS, JAGS and Stan, except that you write models right in R, it scales well to massive datasets, and it is easy to extend and build on.
 -   There are two packages that can be used to interface R with [WinBUGS](http://www.mrc-bsu.cam.ac.uk/software/bugs/).
     `r pkg("R2WinBUGS")` provides a set of functions to call